emertechie/docs-demo/docs/api-guide/tests/imgopt-how-to.md

 # Optimize images with `imgopt`

-This guide shows how to use the `imgopt` command line tool to optimize images.
+`imgopt` is a tool that resizes and compresses images for the web.
+This guide shows how to use `imgopt` to optimize images before deploying to production or uploading to a CDN.

 ## Why optimize images?